DTJF/libpruio/src/doc/_4_examples.md

 \Item{Description}

   This example shows how to get input from a digital line.
-It creates a new PruIo instance cinfigured in IO mode and continuously prints out the state of a single digital lines.
+It creates a new PruIo instance cinfigured in IO mode, which continuously prints out the state of a single digital line.

 \Item{Preparation}

-  The code uses header pin P8_07 which is configured as GPIO input with pullup resistor by default.
+  The code uses header pin P8_07, which is configured as GPIO input with pullup resistor by default.
 We use this standard configuration (no pinmuxing required) and ground the pin by a button to see some changes.
 Here's the wiring diagram

   ![Wiring diagram for button example](button_circuit.png)